Skip to Content

 • Step 1: Remove the hose: Remove the hose from the tap and the pressure washer unit.

-• Step 4: Insert the couplings: Next insert the male coupling into one end of the hose that you just cut and insert the female coupling into the other.
+• Step 4: Insert the couplings: Insert the male coupling into one end of the hose that you just cut and insert the female coupling into the other.

-• Step 5: Tighten the clamps: Tighten the hose clamps on both the male and female ends of the coupling kit to make sure the hose is held tightly onto the coupling kit.
+• Step 5: Tighten the clamps: Tighten the hose clamps on both the male and female ends of the coupling kit to ensure the hose is held tightly onto the coupling kit.
 Use a screwdriver if needed.

 • Step 6: Join the ends of the coupling: Finally, you will have to join both the male and female ends of the coupling kit together to finish the repair.
 And you can do it simply by turning both ends together until they are tight.